 Organizing Business Logic So Developers Can Actually Find It

-We also have the challenge of deciding where business logic resides in a Rails application.
+We also have the challenge of deciding where the business logic resides in a Rails application.
 As opinionated as Rails is about web development, it doesn’t really specify where the core logic goes.
 Our monolith can easily turn into spaghetti code as a result.

 Extending our payment system example, consider that we want to add a rewards feature.
 Customers can earn rewards for purchase amounts as well as early payments.
-Our object model has Account, Order, and Invoice classes, but where do we put logic for rewards and concerns like late fees?
+Our object model has Account, Order, and Invoice classes, but where do we put the logic for rewards and concerns like late fees?